shivamyaduwanshi/weatherapp/readme.md

 - Install the dependencies
   npm install

+- Here on the development mode using nodemon to also install the nodemon globally npm install -g nodemon

 ## Running the server

-- To run the server, use the following command npm run dev
+- To run the server, use the following command
+- npm run dev
-  The application will be running on `http://localhost:8000`
+- The application will be running on `http://localhost:8000`

 ## Usage